-- 10.2 You must comply with any instructions given by BU about health and safety and fire safety (for more information see www1.bournemouth.ac.uk/students/helpadvice/safety-personal-security).
-In particular, you must: - follow the Fire Evacuation procedures including evacuating a building promptly on hearing the fire alarm, and obeying instructions given by staff; - wear suitable overalls or protective clothing as directed by staff; and - make sure that a risk assessment is carried out where it is relevant to your activities and comply with any requirements set out in any risk assessment. - 10.3 You must not smoke or use electronic cigarettes in BU's buildings, at entrances to our buildings or within five metres of our buildings.
+- Wear suitable overalls or protective clothing as directed by staff - Ensure that a risk assessment is carried out where it is relevant to your activities and ensure that you comply with all control measures required under the assessment - 10.5 You must not smoke or use electronic cigarettes in BU buildings, at entrances to our buildings or within five metres of our buildings.
 You must not smoke in any vehicles owned or operated by or on behalf of BU.
-You also must not smoke or use electronic cigarettes in any public area that is substantially enclosed (including the bus shelters). - 10.4 Please be aware of security at all times.
-If you become aware of an intruder at BU, or someone acting in a suspicious manner, you should report the matter immediately to staff. - O.5 You are responsible for and must look after any equipment or property that we allocate to you or authorise you to use.
+You also must not smoke or use electronic cigarettes in any public area that is substantially enclosed (including any areas covered by canopies and the bus shelters). - 10.6 Please be aware of security at all times.
+If you become aware of an intruder at BU, or someone acting in a suspicious manner, you should report the matter immediately either directly to our Estates Security staff, or via our emergency number (+44 (0)1202 96222 if calling from your mobile/external phone, 222 if calling from an internal BU phone).
+Security incidents (including theft etc.), should also be reported via our 'Online Accident & Incident Reporting Tool (www.bournemouth.ac.uk/student/accident-report). - 10.7 You are responsible for and must look after any equipment or property that we allocate to you or authorise you to use.
 You may need to pay for repair or replacement if items are damaged, lost or stolen.
-We will give you further information when we provide equipment. - 10.6 We reserve the right to question and/or search you or to examine any articles in your possession if there is good cause to do so. - O.7 All vehicle users at BU must comply with traffic signs and notices and with instructions.
-We have rules for car parks and cycle facilities (see Parking Terms & Conditions).
-We may take action under the Student Disciplinary Procedure if you do not comply with these rules.
+We will give you further information when we provide equipment. - 10.8 We reserve the right to question and/or search you or to examine any articles in your possession if there is good cause to do so. - 10.9 All vehicle users (including cyclists) at BU must comply with traffic signs and notices and with instructions.
+We have rules for car parks and cycle facilities (see Parking Terms & Conditions). - 10.10 We may take action under the Student Disciplinary Procedure if you do not comply with the above rules on health, safety, fire and security.